cliffordx/legalbai/pages/codal___Special_Laws___The_Insurance_Code___CH_1.md

 	- **SECTION 77.**
 	  id:: 631d7240-133f-4971-b88b-25c83feb1abd
 		- An insurer is entitled to payment of the premium as soon as the thing insured is exposed to the peril insured against.
-		- Notwithstanding any agreement to the contrary, [[$red]]==no policy or contract of insurance issued by an insurance company is valid and binding unless== and [[#red]]==until the premium thereof has been paid==, except in the case of a life or an industrial life policy whenever the grace period provision applies, *or whenever under the broker and agency agreements with duly licensed intermediaries, a ninety (90)-day credit extension is given.*
+		- Notwithstanding any agreement to the contrary, ==no policy or contract of insurance issued by an insurance company is valid and binding unless== and [[#red]]==until the premium thereof has been paid==, except in the case of a life or an industrial life policy whenever the grace period provision applies, *or whenever under the broker and agency agreements with duly licensed intermediaries, a ninety (90)-day credit extension is given.*
 		- *No credit extension to a duly licensed intermediary should exceed ninety (90) days from date of issuance of the policy.*
 	- **SECTION 78.**
 		- Employees of the Republic of the Philippines, including its political subdivisions and instrumentalities, and government-owned or -controlled corporations, may pay their insurance premiums and loan obligations through salary deduction: **Provided**, *That* the treasurer, cashier, paymaster or official of the entity employing the government employee is authorized, notwithstanding the provisions of any existing law, rules and regulations to the contrary, to make deductions from the salary, wage or income of the latter pursuant to the agreement between the insurer and the government employee and to remit such deductions to the insurer concerned, and collect such reasonable fee for its services.